jyotichandola/CUSTOMER-RETENTION-ANALYSIS/README.md

 Created Measures like churn rate, churned customer, Total Revenue and many more as per the requirement.

-Build a dashboard with Demographic details, Payment-Wise, Based on Subscription to get the main insights .
+Build a dashboard with Demographic details, Payment-Wise, Based on Subscription to get the main insights using KPI's, Bar graph, Line chart, Trends, Pie Chart, Donut Chart.

 Created a report in form of presentation in Power-Point attached above.